 Keep in touch with upcoming musical events as local, regional, national, and international musicians and artists visit the Classic FM studios.
 Interviews and live performances inform and entertain you!
 Follow WCNY on Facebook and Twitter to learn of upcoming Live at WCNY Radio Events, with host Diane Jones.
 Learn more

-“Feminine Fusion” is a weekly syndicated radio program produced in the WCNY studios that highlights the influence of women in classical music.
+“Feminine Fusion” is a new, weekly radio program that highlights the influence of women in classical music.
 These are the women throughout history and into the present day who create, perform, and inspire.
 Learn more.

 Your Classic FM hosts bring you “The Dinner Hour,” Tuesdays through Fridays at 6 p.m.
 Enjoy this hour of music to carry you from day into evening!